-- Select the Default radio button on the Unit Definition Item you want to use as a default.
+- Select the Standard radio button on the Unit Definition Item you want to use as by default.

 - Click Save.

-If your unit only has one Unit Definition Item, Vault automatically uses that Unit Definition Item as the default.
+If your unit only has one Unit Definition Item, Vault automatically uses that Unit Definition Item as the standard.

 Value & Translated Value

-When a user enters data with a unit other than the default unit, Vault EDC translates the entered Value (
+When a user enters data with a unit other than the standard (default) unit, Vault EDC translates the entered Value (

 value__v) in whichever Unit Value (